AndersDeath/diary2/000-current.md

 # 15 April - Saturday - Yerevan - 198 day of immigration

 The one the hardest things for me is to dive intro writhing process.
 I spend a lot of time on training of writing skills.
 I really don't have time to write, despite the fact that I really like to do it.
+So I need to work on it.